 Turns out you won’t need a new Real ID to board a flight this fall, after all.
 In fact, you’ve got more than a year and a half to get one of these federally approved IDs.

 After more than a decade of delays, those new Real ID requirements were set to take effect Oct.
 1, 2021.
 But the Department of Homeland Security (DHS) extended that deadline yet again: Now, you’ll have until May 3, 2023 to get a Real ID to fly.
 That’s another 19-month extension.

 “Extending the Real ID full enforcement deadline will give states needed time to reopen their driver’s licensing operations and ensure their residents can obtain a Real ID-compliant license or identification card,” DHS Secretary Alejandro Mayorkas said.
 NBC News first reported the extension.

 This new ID law was passed in 2005 in the wake of the Sept.
 11 attacks to combat terrorism and identity fraud.
 Real IDs come with some additional hoops to jump through when applying for or renewing a driver’s license – they’re marked with a gold star showing they’re federally approved.

 But while Real ID requirements for air travel have been looming for years, they’ve been constantly pushed back as many states resisted falling in line.
 Now, they’re available in every U.S. state.
 Just last year, that deadline was pushed back from a year October 2020 to 2021.

 This time, federal officials said another delay was necessary because the COVID-19 pandemic has made it harder for many citizens to get a compliant ID from their DMV.

-Who Needs a Real ID to Fly
+Who Will Need a Real ID to Fly?

 In a word?
-Everyone.
+Everyone … eventually.